 For this chorizo sausage recipe, Tim and I were inspired by an episode of Guys Grocery Games on The Food Network.
 The contestants were given the very challenging task of formulating a mouthwatering recipe using pork, chocolate and pot pie.

 When I tasted our version, I was ecstatic.
 I had never tasted a baked plantain which is considered a starch.
-It had very unique flavors and we will definitely be making this one again.
+It had unique flavors and we will definitely be making this one again.

 What is chorizo?